lyndseyjw/timed-quiz-with-saved-high-scores/README.md

 This biggest challenge of this application was learning how to create content that would change based on user interaction.
 This is the first time I have worked with this concept so the code can be a bit DRY.
 It gave me some great focus areas of where I need to learn to condense my code.
 I have yet to completely wrap my mind around for loops but this project was a great lesson in showing where a possible for loop could be entered i.e. for each question & answer options.
 For now, I needed to separate each one so that I could understand the basic processes of how a computer reads & renders information to the page.
 A great exercise in Javascript dynamic functioning & really gave me great appreciation for all things Javascript!
 I can see most of my projects utilizing a majority of Javscript code moving forward.

+Technologies used : HTML5, Advanced CSS, Javascript

 To access the deployed application, please click here : https://lyndseyjw.github.io/timed-quiz-with-saved-high-scores/

+This project is licensed under the terms of the MIT license.

+You may contact the sole contributor at lyndseyjwatson@gmail.com

 ![Coding Quiz Intro](./assets/images/coding-quiz-intro.png)
 ![Started Quiz with Timer](./assets/images/started-quiz-with-timer.png)